Loading

 The accounting features are great, both for your accountant (whom you can invite) and for you.
 There's a whole section dedicated to tracking tax payments and tax adjustments over time, and a journal section to record all other accounting events.

 Zoho integrates with nine different payment portals to let your customers pay invoices online, and it even separates the Stripe transaction costs as its own expense category, so you can see how much you're spending on fees.
 Since we're talking about a software suite, there are also integrations you can explore with other Zoho apps.
 Or integrate it with thousands of other apps by connecting Zoho Books to Zapier.
-Here are some ideas to get you started.
+Here are some ideas to get you started, or you can learn more about how to automate Zoho Books.

 Zoho Books feels like the quiet kid in class who dazzles everyone whenever there's an interesting topic to talk about.
 It doesn't waste your time with glitter and sparkles—it cuts straight to the chase and doesn't let you down.